 In May 2014, the FASB issued authoritative guidance amending the FASB Accounting Standards Codification and creating a new Topic 606, Revenue from Contracts with Customers.
 The new guidance is expected to clarify the principles for recognizing revenue and to develop a common revenue standard for United States GAAP applicable to revenue transactions.
 This guidance provides that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Existing industry guidance, including revenue recognition guidance specific to the gaming industry will be eliminated.
 In addition, interim and annual disclosures will be substantially revised.
-The amendments in this guidance are effective for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period.
-Early adoption is not permitted.
+In August 2015, the FASB issued an update to defer the effective date to annual reporting periods beginning after December 15, 2017, including interim periods within those reporting periods.
+Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period.
 We intend to adopt this standard effective January 1, 2017.
 We are currently assessing the impact the adoption of this standard will have on our disclosures and results of operations.